ryanstrattic/server-setup/README.md

 		wp theme update --all
 		#need to find some way to check wp core verify-checksums

 # Backup all files and database to another server, via RSync

-NEED TO MAKE PUBLIC KEY AUTHENTICATION BETWEEN BACKUP AND MAIN SERVER WORK

-# Login as root (maybe can do this via sudo?)
+# Login as root - MOVE TO BEFORE CHANGING ACCOUNTS
 ssh-keygen -t rsa -b 4096 -C "your_email@example.com" cat ~/.ssh/id_rsa.pub
 # Copy public key to the ~/.ssh/authorized_keys file on the external server